Search and paginate

 Searching pages

 The function search.pages() returns an array of pages you can filter and sort.
-For example, to search pages having the variable category equals to music, use the following code:
+For example, to search pages with the variable category equals to music, use the following code:

 <ul>